Cade-Bray/AT-Proto-SDK/.github/ISSUE_TEMPLATE/Add_HTTP_CRUD.md

 **What will this help the community do?**
 Please concisely say why this HTTP CRUD request will do for the community if implemented.
-This will be used to help prioritize issue if needed.
+This will be used to help prioritize issues if needed.

 **HTTP Reference Link**
 [Example](https://docs.bsky.app/docs/api/app-bsky-actor-get-profile)